 Amy Thurber grew up in the woods of Central Connecticut, where her father taught her geology, ecology, fishing and the wisdom of the woodland creatures, trees, and wildflowers.
-After earning a BFA degree in Illustration from Rhode Island School of Design, she moved to Little Compton, Rhode Island, and then Westport, Massachusetts, with stop overs in Texas and New Zealand.
+After earning a BFA degree in Illustration from Rhode Island School of Design, she moved to Little Compton, Rhode Island, and then Westport, Massachusetts, with stop overs in Texas and New Zealand where she volunteered as an art teacher at a nature school.

 Her illustrations and graphic design have appeared in local publications, as well as her husband’s nature columns.
 She has also dabbled in farming, and now grows heirloom vegetables and unusual plants to create her leaf pottery.
 Doves Foot Pottery